Startup opportunity discovery

 • Use competitor reactions to judge whether a wedge is opening or closing.

-• Map the signal to a specific ICP and workflow.
+• Map each signal cluster to a specific ICP and painful workflow.

-• Check whether pricing, setup cost, or workflow fit is the real blocker.
+• Check whether pricing, setup cost, trust, or workflow fit is the real blocker.

-• Turn the pattern into interviews, landing pages, or concierge tests quickly.
+• Turn the strongest pattern into interviews, landing pages, and concierge tests quickly.

 Async onboarding operations